Historic Village

 Annual Events at the Village

-Back When Day and Arab Community Fair have been combined and will be held each year on the last Saturday in April.
-Come hear the stories of what life was like way “back when” and join in on all the Community Fun with vendors, food, entertainment and more!
-Visitors get to interact with volunteers as they demonstrate tasks that were necessary back in the early 1900’s to be a successful farming community; quilting, grinding cornmeal and black-smithing were certainly among the list.
+Come hear the stories of what life was like way “back when” & join in on all the fun with vendors, food, entertainment & more!
+Visitors get to interact with volunteers as they demonstrate tasks that were necessary back in the early 1900’s to be a successful farming community; quilting, grinding cornmeal and black-Smithing were certainly among the list.

 In the 1935 Hunt School, you’ll get a glimpse of what it was like to go to school “back when.”
 Then you’ll need a break, so stop by Smiths’ Country Store and try your luck at a game of Checkers (against an opponent that’s been playing the game for decades).